POSTGRADUATE TAUGHT AWARDS

 Candidates shall be assessed at the Institution at which they have pursued the programme of study.

-Any candidate who is following a programme of study of the University may request - regardless of whether the main language of assessment of the programme in question is English or Welsh - to submit examination scripts or assessed work in either English or Welsh.
+Any candidate who is following a programme of study of the University may request, regardless of whether the main language of assessment of the programme in question is English or Welsh, to submit examination scripts or assessed work in either English or Welsh.
 Such requests shall be dealt with in accordance with the Guidelines on Assessment and Examination in Welsh or another Language Other than the Language of Tuition.

-In cases where it may be considered appropriate for a thesis to be submitted in a language other than English/Welsh for academic reasons, permission may be given by the College/School where a reasoned case has been submitted for approval, normally in advance of the candidate's registration for study.
-However, the College/School shall not give approval to requests based upon the candidate's lack of ability to produce work for submission in either English or Welsh.
+In cases where it may be considered appropriate for a thesis to be submitted in a language other than English/Welsh for academic reasons, permission may be given by the Faculty/School where a reasoned case has been submitted for approval, normally in advance of the candidate's registration for study.
+However, the Faculty/School shall not give approval to requests based upon the candidate's lack of ability to produce work for submission in either English or Welsh.

 Requests for credit transfer shall be considered in accordance with the Policy and procedures for the recognition of Prior Learning at Swansea University.
 The University will only accept credits studied within the last 5 years.
 The maximum number of credits transferred should normally be no more than one third of the total number of credits, that is 20 credits for Postgraduate Certificates, 40 credits for Postgraduate Diploma’s and 60 credits for Postgraduate Taught Masters programmes, including the Extended Masters programmes.
 However, exceptions may be permitted, for example, due to Professional Body regulations.